Enjoying our puzzle hints?

 Purple group — STARTING WITH SYNONYMS FOR "DUD"

-Why is “BOMBAY” in the Purple group?
+Why is “MISSUS” in the Purple group?

 Word definitions